mharen/mharen.github.io/blog/2010/2010-10-list-clear-vs-new-variable-passing-in-c.md

 </blockquote>

-Again we see that repointing references that were <strong>passed by value</strong> does not have the desired effect.
+Again we see that repointing references that were **passed by value** does not have the desired effect.
 We could update the first implementation to pass its list as a ref parameter but I discourage that.
 I like the .Clear approach instead.
 The reason .Clear/.Add works is that you are working with the right object by the time you start manipulating it.
 You could also sidestep the whole problem by changing the method name to “Rebuild” and have it *return *a new list.

 If that’s just crazy and not making any sense to you, I suggest checking out some of the [textbook diagrams](http://www.google.com/images?q=variable%20passing%20reference) that explain this, or read this [excellent post](http://www.yoda.arachsys.com/csharp/parameters.html) by Jon Skeet on the same topic.
 Both do a far better job at this than me.